 - Only Scania Anti-corrosive should be used in the coolant as protection against corrosion.
-The correct corrosion inhibitor content is 7-12% by volume and must never be less than 7% by volume.
-The inhibitor in Scania Anti-corrosive is free of nitrite. - First filling: Fill the cooling system with water + 10% by volume of Scania Anti-corrosive.
-Use drinkable water with a pH value of 6 - 9. - Never top up with only water or only anti-corrosive!
+The correct concentration of anti-corrosive is 7-12% by volume and this must never drop below 7% by volume.
+The inhibitor in Scania Anti-corrosive is nitrite-free. - First top up: Top up with Scania Anti-corrosive as indicated on the packaging. - Never top up with only water or only anti-corrosive!
 Fluid losses must always be replaced with premixed coolant: water + 10 % by volume of Scania Anti-corrosive.